PkuCuipy/eartist/README.md

 # EARtist
-Evolutionary artist and their hundreds of shapes.
+Evolutionary artist, using hundreds of shapes to fit the given image.

 ## Quick Start
 ```bash